benjamin-lindenbauer/map-with-pois-from-ai/README.md

 ## Features
 - 🗺️ Interactive Google Maps integration
-- 🔍 Search for points of interest with natural language queries
+- 🔍 Search for points of interest with natural language queries powered by OpenAI
 - 📍 Display multiple POIs on the map simultaneously
 - 💫 Smooth animations and transitions
 - 📱 Fully responsive design for mobile and desktop